geekyprawins/IECSE-App-Fall-22/README.md

 git commit -m "Task #00: Description" git push origin Praveen-Varma     //this pushes the code to your own branch
 ```
-* All the solutions will be posted in the main branch.
+* All the solutions will be posted in the master branch.

 * All the tasks and resources for the summer project will be posted in the [Wiki](https://github.com/geekyprawins/IECSE-App-Fall-22/wiki).